Tinnitus Sound Therapy

 Welcome to Universal Sound Therapy, we deal with Tinnitus.
 For the past five years we have been helping our clients with all sorts of issues and this is the one that we seem to hear a lot of talk about.
 It’s a very frustrating disease and is caused by many different things.
 Our sound therapy session on Tinnitus has proven to be very successful with our clients because it:

 - Helps reduce any tension you may have

 - Helps your body to reduce and/or eliminate the ringing in your ears

 - Helps your body feel better again

 - Helps your body heal itself

-With our CD reminding your body where it’s correct frequencies should be and our 90-Day Unconditional Money Back Guarantee, you can’t lose!
+With our sound therapy reminding your body where it’s correct frequencies should be and our 90-Day Unconditional Money Back Guarantee, you can’t lose!

 Short Description of Tinnitus